 This booklet gives you general information about going home after your heart operation.
 It does not replace the need for personal advice from a qualified healthcare professional.
-If you need more information, please contact the cardiac surgery helpline via the hospital switchboard on 0330 12 88121 and ask for bleep 7043.

 Going home

 Before you leave hospital, we will discuss the things that may affect you when you are back at home, such as: